Berlin

 • Teufelsberg: abandoned NSA listening station, monumental street art, panoramic view over Berlin (paid access, guided tours recommended)

-The Orania.Berlin organises private visits to artists' studios in Kreuzberg and Neukölln, inaccessible to the general public.
-The KPM Hotel offers porcelain painting workshops in the former manufactories.
+The Orania.Berlin organises private artist studio visits in Kreuzberg and Neukölln, inaccessible to the general public.
+The KPM Hotel offers porcelain painting workshops in the former factories.
 The Ritz-Carlton has a partnership with the Philharmonie de Berlin (reserved seats, backstage access).

 Budget: what to really plan for